Nonprofit Basics: Microsoft Ad Grants for Social Impact

 Walk through your site, paying special attention to the landing pages you’ll promote through your ads.
 Here are some elements to consider:

-- Pages with a clear purpose: Each page on your site should have a clear purpose, whether that’s sharing volunteer information, funneling donations, outlining a major initiative like a capital campaign, explaining your mission, or something else.
+- Pages with a clear purpose: Each page on your site should have a clear purpose, whether that’s sharing volunteer information, funneling donations, promoting matching gifts, outlining a major initiative like a capital campaign, explaining your mission, or something else.
 Then, use your CTAs to tell readers exactly what step you want them to take.

 - Mobile usage: Fundraising research estimates half of all nonprofit web traffic comes from mobile users and mobile-friendly donation forms yield 34% more donations.
 Make sure you use a mobile-responsive web builder that will automatically resize your content to fit any screen size.

 - Effective graphic design: You can have compelling written content, but your graphic design will tie it all together and reel users in.
 Kwala’s nonprofit graphic design guide explains that you should infuse your brand by featuring your logo, colors, fonts, and other recognizable elements.
 You should also use timeless images and fonts as well as effective colors and contrasts that make your design pop.